 Gardening is a hobby that some people love.
 However, most of these people often don’t get to engage in their love and passion because setting up and maintaining a garden is a process.
 Some people just don’t have the space to set up one.
 Container gardening is the solution if you fall under this classification.
 It takes away up to 50% of the work required to set up a garden and it enables you to enjoy your hobby at your own speed, preferences, and with whatever resources.
-Whether you live in a condominium or you have a whole backyard for your gardening, container gardening makes gardening more manageable and enjoyable.
+Whether you live in a condominium or you have a whole backyard for your gardening, container gardening makes gardening more manageable and enjoyable, this type of gardening is like having your owngrow systemfor your plants.
 Here are a few things most people don’t know about the awesomeness of container gardening.

 Container gardening optimizes plant growth by taking away space issues.
 It essentially involves growing plants in containers.
 These containers can be of different shapes, and sizes.
 However, they are not just any containers because for a plant to flourish, some conditions have to be met.
 For instance, in as much as the planting takes place inside containers, you still have to create similar conditions for your plant just as it would have in the ground.
 The container has to have some holes to facilitate drainage.
 It should be made of a material that will allow water to spread out enough in the soil, but also not to drain too quickly so as to leave your plants without water for sustenance.
 Since you are growing your plants in containers, you can place the container wherever you like, depending on their sizes.